jgraichen/gurke/README.md

 Gurke.configure{|c| c.include FileSteps }
 ```

-You can also use an existing method as a step:
+You can use an existing method as a step too:

 ```ruby
 module MySteps